Romea/romea-ros2-lidar/romea_lidar_description/README.md

 This package is organized into subdirectories as follows:

-  - urdf/ contains (xacro representations of) urdf descriptions of a imu sensor.
+  - urdf/ contains (xacro representations of) urdf descriptions of a lidar sensors.

   - config/ contains characteristic description of following lidar:

-    - lms1xx family
+    - sick lms1xx family
+    - sick tim5xx family
+    - sick mrs100 lidar

+  - python/ contains romea_lidar_description python module able to create LIDAR URDF description according their xacro representations and required parameters given by user